 - how your hashtags spread across Twitter;

 - what is the social media reach of your hashtags;

-- what is the engagement around your hashtags;
+- what is the engagement rate around your hashtags;

 - how your hashtag marketing campaign is performing;

 Hashtags on Twitter play a similar role as on any other platform.
 They help improve reach among users interested in specific topics and get your message to possibly new audiences.

 Moreover, by analysing hashtags performance on Twitter you can: